leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab7-enable-automatic-backups-for-a-database/lab7-enable-automatic-backups-for-a-database.md

     ![Exadata VM Clusters Page](./images/exavmclusters.png " ")

-4. In the list of databases, find the database for which you want to enable or disable automatic backups, and click its name to display database details.
+4. In the list of databases, find the database for which you want to enable or disable automatic backups and click its name to display database details.

    ![List of Databases Page](./images/db-list.png " ")